jpalardy/jpalardy.github.io/_posts/2014-12-12-how-to-have-the-last-word.markdown

 ![using the history]({{site.url}}/assets/last-word/history.gif)

 I'm using `!$` (the last word from the previous command) instead of typing it out.
-Better still, I'm using 'magic-space' to do history expansion and check what I'm going to get.
+Better still, I'm using 'magic-space' to do automatic history expansion and check what I'm going to get.

 More on "magic-space" on [this page](http://www.ukuug.org/events/linux2003/papers/bash_tips/), scroll to slide 15.